MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ## License management

-After activating the subscription, the user is redirected from the landing page to Teams license management.
+After the subscription activation, the user is redirected from the landing page to Teams license management.
 Microsoft manages licenses on your behalf if you've opted for the same during offer configuration.

 For more information on license management, see [manage app licenses](end-user-purchase-experience.md#license-management-experience).